UQComputingSociety/code-of-conduct/README.md

 We do not tolerate harassment of community participants in any form.
 Harassment includes offensive comments related to gender or anything to do with it (identity, history, expression, non-binary gender, etc.), sexual orientation, disability, physical appearance, body size, race, religion, programming experience or background, sexual images and languages in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of community activities, spaces, or other events, unwelcome physical contact, and unwelcome sexual attention.
 Participants asked to stop any harassing behavior are expected to comply immediately.

 All participants in the community and community-associated activities are subject to the anti-harassment policy.
-In particular, participants and community organizers should not use sexualized images, activities, or other material.
+In particular, participants and community organisers should not use sexualized images, activities, or other material.

 If a participant engages in harassing behavior, the executive committee may take any action they deem appropriate, including warning the offender or expulsion from the community.